 I think it is funny that no matter how great the city is in which we live, we always dream of more exotic lands.
 As a resident of Toronto, I feel like I live in one of the best cities on Earth.
-No matter how futuristic Tokyo gets or lively the party scene is in Prague, few cities have found a balance of modern comfort and historic nostalgia.
+No matter how futuristic Tokyo gets or lively the party scene is in Prague, few cities have found a balance of modern comfort and historical nostalgia.
 This may be why “staycations,” stay at home vacations, have become so popular in Toronto.
 So, I decided to try it out myself!

-Though I live in the artistic, cultural and business center of Canada, I have to admit I seldom set out to see the city’s “sites.”
+Though I live in the artistic, cultural and business centre of Canada, I have to admit I seldom set out to see the city’s “sites.”
 Since I am a man of the world in his late 20’s, I approached Tourism Toronto to see if they could hook me up with a pass to revisit the attractions of my youth.

 After three days of running around Toronto, I have narrowed down the city’s top attractions for seducing that special someone: Casa Loma, CN Tower and the new Ripley’s Aquarium.
 I would never leave out the Royal Ontario Museum or Art Gallery of Ontario, but I will discuss these later in the article.